pepcape/NPGR003-23/solutions/README.md

 # Rewrite this README.md file
 Please overwrite this `README.md` file with your own documentation.

-Every task should have its own documentation, use default file-names `README.md` as well.
+Every task should have its own documentation, use [README-TEMPLATE.md](README-TEMPLATE.md) and rename it to `README.md`.